OanaDemian/chitter-MERN/README.md

 # Chitter Challenge

-- Feel free to use Google, your notes, books, etc. but work on your own
-- If you refer to the solution of another coach or trainee, please put a link to that in your README
-- If you have a partial solution, **still check in a partial solution**
-- You must submit your work by 9:30am Monday morning

-## Challenge:
+## Task:

-As usual please start by forking this repo.

-We are going to write a small twitter clone that will allow users to post messages to a public wall.
+Write a small twitter clone that will allow users to post messages to a public wall.

-Good luck and let the chitter begin!

-## Features:
+## User Stories

 ### Standard Acceptance Criteria